Exabyte-io/documentation/docs/entities-general/ownership.md

 It is important to emphasize that the concept of Ownership applies to the Accounts themselves, and not to any of its  users/members.

 # Ownership Transmission

 An entity item may circulate between accounts, by for example being shared or copied.
-This makes the traceability of its ownership important to define:
+This makes the traceability of its ownership important to define.

 ## Sharing